yutiansut/datacannon-rs-worker/ReadME.md

 A rust celery worker and client for building projects with using the celery protocol.

+## Current Support

+A Kombu-like port will need to be written for this library.
+Until then, RabbitMQ and anything supporting AMQP will work as a broker.
+Backends use the BackendConfig.

+I really need this library for an existing time-sensitive project though.

 ## License

 Copyright 2019- Andrew Evans